Skip to content

 Understanding Cost Basis and Capital Gains

-The “basis” of an asset is generally what you paid for it, plus certain improvements or adjustments.
-If you purchased a rental property for $250,000 and invested $50,000 in capital improvements, your adjusted basis would be $300,000.
-If that property grows to $800,000 and you sell during your lifetime, capital gains tax applies to the $500,000 gain, subject to federal and state rates as well as depreciation recapture.
+The basis of an asset is generally what was paid for it, plus certain improvements or adjustments made over the holding period.
+If you purchased a rental property for $250,000 and invested $50,000 in capital improvements, the adjusted basis is $300,000.
+If that property grows to $800,000 and is sold during your lifetime, capital gains tax applies to the $500,000 gain, subject to federal and applicable state rates as well as depreciation recapture on the accumulated depreciation claimed during the holding period.

 However, if that same property is inherited, the basis resets to $800,000 at the date of death.
-If the beneficiary sells shortly after inheritance for $800,000, there may be no capital gains tax at all.
-The appreciation that occurred during the original owner’s lifetime effectively disappears for income tax purposes.
+If the beneficiary sells shortly after inheritance for $800,000, there is no capital gains tax on the appreciation that accumulated during the original owner’s lifetime.
+That gain has effectively disappeared for income tax purposes — not deferred, but permanently eliminated.
+The IRS also grants inherited assets an automatic long-term holding period regardless of how long the original owner held the asset, which means the recipient immediately qualifies for the more favorable long-term capital gains tax rates even if they sell the day after inheriting.

-This rule applies broadly to primary residences, rental property, commercial real estate, brokerage accounts, individual stocks, ETFs, privately held businesses, land, mineral rights, and even collectibles.
-It does not apply to qualified retirement accounts like IRAs or 401(k)s, which follow separate income tax rules.
-If you are evaluating how retirement accounts behave differently, see our breakdown of how to transfer an inherited IRA to an annuity and how to transfer a 401k to an annuity.
+This rule applies broadly to primary residences, rental property, commercial real estate, brokerage accounts, individual stocks, ETFs, mutual funds, privately held businesses, land, mineral rights, and collectibles.
+It does not apply to qualified retirement accounts like IRAs or 401(k)s, which follow separate income tax rules and maintain their tax character when inherited.
+If you are evaluating how retirement accounts behave differently from taxable assets in estate planning, see our breakdowns of how to transfer an inherited IRA to an annuity and how to transfer a 401(k) to an annuity — both of which address the distribution rules and income tax implications that govern qualified accounts after the original owner’s death.

 Why the Step Up in Basis Is So Powerful

 Many retirees hold highly appreciated real estate and long-term investments accumulated over 20, 30, or even 40 years.
-Without a step up, heirs could inherit substantial embedded tax liabilities.
-With the step up, those unrealized gains vanish.
-This makes it strategically advantageous in many cases to preserve appreciated taxable assets while using retirement income tools such as fixed annuities or indexed annuities to generate predictable income.
+Without a step up, heirs would inherit those assets along with the entire embedded tax liability representing decades of growth.
+With the step up, those unrealized gains vanish at the moment of inheritance.
+This asymmetry makes it strategically advantageous in many cases to preserve appreciated taxable assets through retirement rather than liquidating them — and instead use retirement income tools such as fixed annuities or indexed annuities to generate predictable income without forcing asset sales.

 Compare Today’s Highest Annuity Rates